kent-map/kent/20c/20c-orczy-biography.md

 The couple settled into their new home, Cleave [Cleve] Court, a manor house two miles north-east of Monkton Church.
 She wrote:
 _Thanet is not a beautiful part of England.
 It is flat; there are no hills, few trees, only big fields and wide spaces with the tang and smell of the sea all around.
 We spent three very happy years there._

-The area was to prove the perfect place for breaking in the five Transylvanian horses which she had imported from her uncle’s estate.
+The area was to prove the perfect place for breaking in the five Transylvanian horses which she had imported from her uncle’s estate:
-_We used to get up at five o’clock in the morning that first autumn, when, harnessed to a light wagonette which we had brought for the purpose, we first took those dear timorous things out on the roads between Acol and Minster, and many a scamper we had over fields at the first approach of a motor and its ominous honking….To say that we created a sensation in the sleepy backwater of Minster-in-Thanet would be to put it mildly_
+_We used to get up at five o’clock in the morning that first autumn, when, harnessed to a light wagonette which we had brought for the purpose, we first took those dear timorous things out on the roads between Acol and Minster, and many a scamper we had over fields at the first approach of a motor and its ominous honking….To say that we created a sensation in the sleepy backwater of Minster-in-Thanet would be to put it mildly._
 The local school master Mr Hawtry swore loudly whenever he met the team of horses being driven around the country lanes, shouting: _How many more of these abominable beasts are you going to drive about the place?_
 It was in Thanet that she wrote _The Nest of the Sparrowhawk_ (1809), set in Acol in 1657.